Sleepness/UberFrontendValidationBundle/Resources/doc/index.md

 }
 ```

-### Step 3: Configure twig to make sure that you are using proper form theming, and that files with constraints exists
+### Step 3: Configure Twig for proper form theming and checking existence of constraint files

 ```yml
 twig: